On the vanishing cycles of a meromorphic function on the complement of its poles: Introduction

+In the global setting, a meromorphic function $p/q \colon \cZ \dashrightarrow \bP^1(\bC)$ is defined as the ratio of two sections, $p$ and $q$, of a holomorphic line bundle $L\to \cZ$ over a connected compact complex manifold $\cZ$.
+We consider only examples of projective $\cZ$, which case insures the existence of global meromorphic functions, by Kodaira embedding theorem.

+Our constructions and results in the two settings are completely similar and parallel.
+This is why we shall adopt in this paper a unique notation for both situations: $p/q \colon \cZ \dashrightarrow \bP^1(\bC)$ can alternatively mean a meromorphic germ or a global meromorphic function.

+The meromorphic function induces a holomorphic function $f: X \to \bC$, on the complement of $X:=\cZ\setminus \{ q=0\}$ of the pole locus $\{ q=0\}$.
+Then we call {\em vanishing homology} the relative homology $H_*(X,F; \bZ)$, where $F$ denotes a general fiber of $f: X \to \bC$.
+Since $f$ is a non-proper function, vanishing cycles may appear not only because of the critical points of $f$, but also because of a certain non-regular behavior of the fibers of $f$ in the neighbourhood of the pole locus $\{ q=0\}$, which is more subtle to detect.
+We interpret the later phenomenon in terms of singularities of the meromorphic function, to which we give a precise meaning.
+Our study concerns the class of meromorphic functions with {\em isolated singularities}, including possible singularities occuring in the indeterminacy locus.
+This is a class of non-generic pencils, far beyond the class of generic pencils that is currently considered in Lefschetz theory.
+We send the reader to \cite{Ti-ijm} and \cite{Ti-surv} for comments on the relations to Lefschetz theory.

+While the homology of $X$ and that of $F$ might be very complicated, it turns out (Theorem \ref{t:attach}) that the vanishing homology $H_*(X,F; \bZ)$ is concentrated in dimension $n = \dim X$ and moreover that the space $X/F$ has the homotopy type of a bouquet of spheres $\bigvee S^n$.
+The proof needs new technical ingredients, due to the general notion of singularity that we use here.
+Proposition \ref{p:inv} and Lemma \ref{l:contr} are crucial in this respect.

+We prove that the {\em polar Milnor number} which we attach to an isolated $\cG$-singularity is the number of vanishing cycles which are ``concentrated" at this singularity (Proposition \ref{t:conc} and Corollary \ref{c:num}).
+Alternatively, the polar Milnor number $\lambda_\xi$ at some point $\xi$ coincides with the jump of the usual local Milnor number of the pencil of hypersurfaces.
+Vanishing cycles can now be detected by a multibranch jump formula (Theorem \ref{t:numbers}).

-We prove in general the decomposition of global vanishing homology into the sum of vanishing homologies at the atypical fibres (Proposition \ref{p:basic}), with localisation in the case of $\cG$-isolated singularities (Proposition \ref{t:conc}), and reveal the existence of a global Picard-Lefschetz phenomenon for the monodromy (Proposition \ref{p:piclef}).
+We also show that the global vanishing homology decomposes into a direct sum of vanishing homologies at the atypical fibres, with localization in case of $\cG$-isolated singularities (Proposition \ref{t:conc} and Corollary \ref{c:num}).
+We prove a general global Picard type formula for the monodromy (Proposition \ref{p:piclef}).
+Significant examples and particular cases are treated in \S \ref{s:ex}.

-From the point of view of this paper, investigating the topology of a polynomial function $g : \bC^n \to \bC$ at infinity amounts to consider the rational function $\tilde g/x_0^d$, where $d= \deg g$, $\tilde g$ is the homogenized of $g$ and $x_0$ is the variable at infinity in the total space $\cZ= \bP^n$.

-Our interest for meromorphic functions came, on the one hand from the recent study of the topology of polynomial functions at infinity and of one parameter families of non compact hypersurfaces, in particular \cite{ST}, [Ti-1,3], \cite{ST-m}, and on the other hand from the recent classification of the simple germs of meromorphic functions under certain equivalence relations ($\cR$ and $\cR^+$), by Arnold \cite{Ar}.